AshleyKG/myrepo/Project1.md

 of the variance among the variables whereas PC2 covers 9.16% of the variance between the variables.
 I visualiazed what variables influenced which PC’s by using geom\_segment and geom\_text.
-As demonstrated by the plot, the variable of the proportion of elligible population vaccinated greatly influenced PC2 while all of the remaining variables influenced PC1.
+As demonstrated by the plot, the variable of the proportion of eligible population vaccinated greatly influenced PC2 while all of the remaining variables influenced PC1.
 Since many of the arrows were close together, I tried to space out the variable labels better using the package “ggrepel.”
+It appears that PC2 is most influenced by the variable prop\_elligible\_vaccinated while PC1 is impacted by the remaining numeric variables.
 Lastly, I visualized each of the observations along PC1 and PC2 and grouped them based on their case level.
-Those observations in the “low” and “medium” case levels appear to be greatly varied along the PC2.
+Those observations in the “low” case level appears to be greatly varied along the PC2.
+The “high” and “medium” case level groups appear to be more negatively influenced by PC2.
 This could be explained by the fact that the variable of the proportion of those vaccinated doesn’t correlate much to any other variables.
 Neither case level appears to be influenced much by PC1.
-Alternatively, those in the “high” case level seem much more affected by PC1 and not as much PC2.
+Alternatively, those observations in the “high” case level seem more positively affected by PC1 than the other two case level groups.

 ## References